Chris John (boxer)

-Yohannes Christian "Chris" John (born 14 September 1979) is an Indonesian former professional boxer who competed from 1998 to 2013.
+Yohannes Christian John (born 14 September 1979) is an Indonesian former professional boxer who competed from 1998 to 2013.
 He held the World Boxing Association (WBA) featherweight title from 2004 to 2009, then held the (Super version) from 2009 to 2013, with his near decade-long reign being the second longest in the division's history (after Johnny Kilbane).
 During his reign, John defended the title against 16 boxers, the second most in featherweight history (after Eusebio Pedroza).

 Chris "The Dragon" John is the fourth Indonesian boxer to win a world title, following Ellyas Pical, Nico Thomas and Muhammad Rachman.
 In 2013, John announced his retirement from boxing, following his only career defeat to Simpiwe Vetyeka.

 Early life

 Chris John was born as Yohannes Christian John in Banjarnegara, on 14 September 1979.
 He is the second son of four siblings of Johan Tjahjadi (real name: Tjia Foek Sem) who is of Chinese descent and Maria Warsini.
 Boxing has been a part of John's life since his childhood.
 John's father was a former amateur boxer in Indonesia.
 He introduced boxing to his sons, John and his younger brother Adrian, at an early age of 5.
 John's Father inspired him by regaling with stories of hard fought battles and triumphant victories.
 Given the choice to fight or pursue other sports, John chose boxing and became an amateur champion in Banjarnegara.

 In 1997, Chris caught the attention of renowned boxing trainer, Sutan Rambing.
 Sutan recruited John into his gym and relocated John to Semarang, a city in Central Java.
 Sutan served as John's trainer till 2004 and soon after parted ways when John won his first major world title.